 1. What is defamation?

-Whether a plaintiff can successfully sue under California’s defamation laws often depends on whether the plaintiff is a public figure, a business or a private citizen.
+Whether you can successfully sue under California’s defamation laws often depends on whether you are a public figure, a business or a private citizen.
 Private citizens have greater protection from defamation than people who are in the public eye.

 In either case, however, defamation involves: